 - allergic reaction to contrast dye

-- endometrial (uterine lining) or fallopian tube
+- endometrial (uterine lining) or fallopian tube infection

 - injury to the uterus, such as perforation

-or slight vaginal bleeding.
+After the test, you may continue to have cramps similar to those experienced during a menstrual cycle.
+You may also experience vaginal discharge or slight vaginal bleeding.
 You should use a pad instead of a tampon to avoid infection during this time.

+Some women also experience dizziness and nausea after the test.
 These side effects are normal and will eventually go away.
 However, let your doctor know if you experience symptoms of infection, including:

 - severe pain and cramping